edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 pip install pygame
 ```

-To run the pyspark code you must have intall properly spark and pyspark
+To run the pyspark code you must have intalled properly spark and pyspark

 ---